dentsucreativeuk/dev-standards/Admin/Git.md

 This will automatically relate the commit to the issue in both directions and make issue tracking a lot easier.

 ## Merging
-Merges **should** be performed using the `--no-ff` flag or an equivalent "Create merge commit" option.
-This will help avoid the loss of historical information about branches that have since been removed as well as preserve the integrity of commits which were made within the branch itself.
+Merges **must** be performed using the `--no-ff` flag or an equivalent "Always create merge commits" option.
+This will help avoid the loss of topological information about branches that have since been removed.

-When a merge is complete and any conflicts are resolved, the merged branch **must** then be deleted unless it is a target branch, (i.e. `master` or `develop`).

 ## Bitbucket pull requests
-On a protected Bitbucket repository, the `master` or `develop` branches may not be directly writeable.
-In this case, merges can be made with a rull request.
+On a protected Bitbucket repository, the **target** branches may not be directly writeable.
+In this case, merges can be made with a pull request.

 Pull requests are usually handled by a single repository or project leader, who is responsible for reviewing and merging branches.
 It is then the responsibility of either the project lead or developer to deploy the resulting code.
 This decision is made during the pull request.